Step 1: Orientation Materials

 D. Ask your Professor

 Before you progress any further, you should figure out if online learning is right for you.
 Take this self-assessed readiness survey below.
-You should answer Yes to all of the questions to be completely ready to be an online student.
-If you are lacking in any of these areas, look for more information on them in this orientation.
+This quiz is intended to pinpoint key skills needed for online learners, so if you find you answer “Yes” to all of these questions, it is a good indicator you are ready to begin online courses.
+If you are lacking in any of these areas, look for more information on them in the above orientation material.

 |I am not intimidated by using technology applications for learning.||Yes/No|